 Having a sick person at work means that they could infect others, it often means that they aren’t fully productive because of their illness, and sometimes it could even be dangerous to the person’s health and to the safety of others on the project.
 If you or someone in your crew is sick then go see a doctor.
 If the doctor books you off work stay at home.
 Of course, always ensure that people who have taken time off work because they were ill, were actually sick, and normally they should bring a medical certificate/note as proof.

-Some employees come to project managers, foremen, and supervisors with hard luck stories, maybe problems at home.
+Some employees come to project managers, foremen, and supervisors with hard-luck stories, maybe problems at home.
 Reasons why they need to go home, or why they were absent from work.
 Sometimes these are fabricated, so always ask for proof.
 It’s amazing how some workers always have problems with their transport, or there’s a different family member dying every month!
 From time to time people do suffer dramas at home and they do need time off work.

 Occasionally you should show a little compassion and understanding, but in all cases, the time off must be correctly recorded.
-But, often it’s the same people who seem to have dramas – will you have a record to check when last you granted the person time off and how frequently they’ve taken time off?
+But, often it’s the same people who seem to have dramas – will you have a record to check when last you granted the personal time off and how frequently they’ve taken time off?
 Personal lives and problems shouldn’t interfere with work.
 They shouldn’t have to impact the project.
 Of course, where a person can’t sort out their lives and there are continued dramas you will have to take a tougher stance.

 Continued absenteeism shouldn’t be tolerated unless there’s really exceptional extenuating circumstance – but these should probably be discussed with your managers.